-How the 2030 Agenda is being implemented at GIZ
+How GIZ is implementing the 2030 Agenda

 To achieve sustainable development, every country needs to change.
 The 2030 Agenda therefore applies universally to all countries of the world – developing countries, emerging economies and industrialised nations alike.
 In Namibia, for example, GIZ is contributing to the country’s efforts to create the necessary conditions for implementing the 2030 Agenda.

 Leave no one behind